Posted by Jason O on Jan 27, 2016 in An Occasional Guide to EU Politics, Election 2016, Irish Politics |

-1. With the possible exception of Sinn Fein and the Communist Parties, and maybe in byelections, there is no longer such a thing as party machines in the traditional sense.
+1. With the possible exception of Sinn Fein and the Alphabet Left, and maybe in by-elections, there is no longer such a thing as party machines in the traditional sense.
 Successful candidates have to effectively build their own teams of, for the most part, personal loyalists.
 Many if not most of the party members who turned up to vote at the convention will not end up knocking on doors.

 2. Irish people vote for people over ideas nearly always.
 People are far more likely to vote for a person they like but disagree with politically over a person they agree with but dislike.

 3. It is possible to be interested in the politics of ideas, or the politics of winning elections, and never have anything to do with the other.
 Indeed it is getting more and more likely.

 4. The one characteristic a successful candidate absolutely must have over everything else is physical stamina, and a willingness to keep knocking on doors and talking to people over and over again.
 It is possible for a stupid candidate to be elected again and again.
 A lazy candidate will probably only be elected once, and only because he/she is related to someone.